kathylopez97/media-magic/README.md

-# media-magic
+# Media-Magic

-## Horison is a website that describe the information of media and provides guidance to social media marketing.
+  Horison is a website that describe the information of media and provides guidance to social media marketing.

+## Description

 - My motivation was learning new CSS codes and styling each code for the Horison website.
 - I build this project to gain knowledge of CSS and ulitize my coding skills to gain experience in sementic elements in coding.